By Chris King – Senior Technical Engineer

 While identities are generally managed from the Office 365 administrative portal, the data itself resides in a separate system called Azure AD (Azure Active Directory).
 Azure AD works just like on-premises Active Directory, only it was designed to support Office 365 and other Microsoft cloud services.
-Every tenant comes with Azure AD Basic at no cost to the customer, but for organizations who have advanced Identity Management requirements, premium tier licenses are also available to unlock additional management features.
+Every tenant comes with Azure AD Free at no cost to the customer, but for organizations who have advanced Identity Management requirements, Basic & Premium tier licenses are also available to unlock additional management features.

 Note: Microsoft Azure is a separate Microsoft cloud service that has an account/portal experience that is referred to as a tenant.
 For the sake of this blog series however, when we refer to tenants, we are only talking about Office 365.

 Office 365 users are managed in the Office 365 administrative portal, but user information is stored in Azure Active Directory.